ThaboMoore/thabomoore.github.io/_projects/(1) BF Collections.md

 ### Why collect bloodfed mosquitoes?

 We use bloodfed mosquitoes to observe mosquito **feeding patterns**.
-For example, do they feed on birds or mammals?
+For example, do mosquitoes feed on birds or mammals?

-And crucially . . . do they **feed on humans**?
+And crucially . . . which species **feed on humans**?

 A mosquito that feeds on both **wild animals** and **humans** could transmit a virus from the infected wild host to us!!

-Therefore, each bloodfed mosquito is crucial.
+Therefore, each bloodfed mosquito is informative.
 They provide direct evidence of a **vector-host interaction** and help us piece together the **transmission cycles** of mosquito borne diseases.

 <p align="center">